Little by Little: Continual Learning via Incremental Mixture of Rank-1 Associative Memory Experts: Analysis and Ablations

-Table~\ref{tab:supp_params} summarizes the per‐task trainable parameters of various continual‐learning methods.
-Standard LoRA \cite{lora}, CoDyRA \cite{codyra}, and O-LoRA \cite{wang2023orthogonal} each introduce $r(d_\text{in}+d_\text{out})$ new parameters per weight matrix.
-Mixture‐of‐Experts variants such as MoE-LoRA and MoE-Adapter \cite{boosting} additionally train a router module to controll the usage of each LoRA experts, inducing $d_\text{in}$ additional paramters for each experts.
-LB-CL \cite{qiao2024learn} introduce $r$ additional parameters, mimic the singular values of SVD.
+Table~\ref{tab:supp_params} summarizes the per-task trainable parameters of various continual-learning methods.
+Standard LoRA \citep{lora}, CoDyRA \citep{codyra}, and O-LoRA \citep{wang2023orthogonal} each introduce $r(d_\text{in}+d_\text{out})$ new parameters per weight matrix.
+Mixture-of-Experts variants such as MoE-LoRA and MoE-Adapter \citep{boosting} additionally train a router module to control the usage of each LoRA expert, inducing $d_\text{in}$ additional parameters for each expert.
+LB-CL \citep{qiao2024learn} introduces $r$ additional parameters, mimicking the singular values of SVD.

-By contrast, MoRA requires only $r d_\text{in} + k d_\text{out}$ activated trainable parameters per task, where $k\le r$ is the activation budget, and the trainable parameter is at most the same as a standard LoRA.
-Despite the small number of parameter activated and trained, MoRA achieves superior continual learning performance, and reaches comparable performance in general fine-tuning with only one‐third of the activated parameters of a standard LoRA.
+By contrast, \ours requires only $r d_\text{in} + k d_\text{out}$ activated trainable parameters per task, where $k\le r$ is the activation budget, and the trainable parameter count is at most the same as a standard LoRA.
+Despite the small number of parameters activated and trained, \ours achieves superior continual learning performance, and reaches comparable performance in general fine-tuning with only one-third of the activated parameters of a standard LoRA.